gmu-cs-795-f17/lab-1-jon-bell/README.md

 You'll also find that there is a test case pre-written for this step, in `edu.gmu.cs795.lab1.test.MethodTraceIT`.
 When you run `mvn verify` from the command line, it will compile your instrumenter, and then run the test cases (endign it IT), using the `PreMain` to instrument every class file as its loaded.
 The `PreMain` class is configured to call your `PartOneCV`.

-Implement `PartOneMV` so that `ProfileLogger.methodHit(Ljava/lang/String;)V` is called whenever a method is entered.
+Implement `MethodProfilingMV` so that `ProfileLogger.methodHit(Ljava/lang/String;)V` is called whenever a method is entered.
 Once you get the existing tests to pass, add several more test methods in `MethodTraceIT` to test more complex functionality (like covering methods in different classes, and covering different methods with the same name but different parameters).

 # Submitting your lab
 This lab will be graded on a pass/fail basis: if you try to do it _and you submit it_, you passed!
 Hence, it's important that you submit it.
 This will be good practice for Homework 1, too, since you will use the same submission mechanism.

 To submit this lab:
 Perform all of your work in your lab-1 git repository.
 Commit and push your assignment.
-Once you are ready to submit, create a release, tagged “lab-1.”
+Once you are ready to submit, create a release, tagged "lab-1."
 Unless you want to submit a different version of your code, leave it at “master” to release the most recent code that you’ve pushed to GitHub.
 Make sure that your name is specified somewhere in the release notes.

 Make sure that your released code includes all of your files and builds properly.
 You can do this by clicking to download the archive, and inspecting/trying to build it on your own machine/vm.
 There is no need to submit binaries/jar files (the target/ directory is purposely ignored from git).